Transformation of the Ottoman Empire: Crisis and adaptation

 The wars with the Habsburgs and Safavids eventually devolved into stalemates.
-Mehmed III personally led the Ottoman army to victory over the Habsburgs in the Battle of Mezőkeresztes in 1596, and the Ottomans went on to seize the Hungarian fortresses of Eger and Nagykanizsa, but ultimately neither side was able to achieve a decisive victory and the war was brought to an end in 1606 with the Treaty of Zsitvatorok.
+Mehmed III personally led the Ottoman army to victory over the Habsburgs in the Battle of Keresztes in 1596, and the Ottomans went on to seize the Hungarian fortresses of Eger and Nagykanizsa, but ultimately neither side was able to achieve a decisive victory and the war was brought to an end in 1606 with the Peace of Zsitvatorok.
 The war with the Safavids continued to drag on until 1618.

 The recruitment of sekban as musketeers was part of a larger process of military and fiscal reform which was carried out during this period.
-The cavalry army which had been supported by the Timar System during the sixteenth century was becoming obsolete as a result of the increasing importance of musket-wielding infantry, and the Ottomans sought to adapt to the changing times.
-The central army was greatly expanded, particularly the Janissary Corps, the empire's premier infantry force.
+The cavalry army which had been supported by the Timar system during the sixteenth century was becoming obsolete as a result of the increasing importance of musket-wielding infantry, and the Ottomans sought to adapt to the changing times.
+The central army was greatly expanded, particularly the Janissary corps, the empire's premier infantry force.
 The Janissaries began to experiment with new battlefield tactics, becoming one of the first armies in Europe to utilize volley fire.
 To pay for the newly expanded army, the Ottomans expanded the practice of tax farming, formerly used primarily in the Arab provinces.
 Taxation rights which were formerly given to cavalrymen were now sold to the highest bidder, a practice which was in use in much of Europe as well.
 Other taxes were also reformed, with the wartime tax known as avarız becoming permanent and providing for 20% of the empire's annual revenue.
 These reforms greatly increased the revenue available to the central government and played a major role in the empire's continued strength throughout the century.
 To accommodate these changes, the bureaucracy was expanded and diversified, coming to play a much larger role in the empire's administration.